AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/schedule-email-programs-with-recipient-time-zone.md

 >
 >* **Deliver the following day in recipient’s time zone**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email on *Wednesday* at 9:00am.
 >
->* **Deliver using the program's default set time**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email *based on your subscription time zone settings*.
-So, if your [s](../../../../../product-docs/administration/settings/select-your-language-locale-and-time-zone.md) [ubscription time zone settings](../../../../../product-docs/administration/settings/set-default-location-settings-for-a-subscription.md) are set to PDT America/Los Angeles, these recipients will still receive the email on Tuesday at 9:00am PDT (whatever time that may be in their own time zones).
+>* **Deliver using the program's default set time**: if the email is scheduled to go out on Tuesday at 9:00am, qualified people who live in time zones where the scheduled time has already passed will receive the email _based on your subscription time zone settings_.
+So, if your [subscription time zone settings](/help/marketo/product-docs/administration/settings/select-your-language-locale-and-time-zone.md) are set to PDT America/Los Angeles, these recipients will still receive the email on Tuesday at 9:00am PDT (whatever time that may be in their own time zones).
->

 >[!NOTE]
 >
->[Learn more](https://docs.marketo.com/display/DOCS/Understanding+Recipient+Time+Zone#UnderstandingRecipientTimeZone-CalculatingTimeZone) about how Marketo calculates time zones for recipients.
+>[Learn more](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/understanding-recipient-time-zone.md#calculating-time-zone) about how Marketo calculates time zones for recipients.

 Let's consider this scenario in more detail.
 Say you're in San Francisco, scheduling an email at 7:00am for a **9:00am** send.
 In your smart list, there are people from the following regions: